 Freshmen and Sophomore Pre-Health Students

-If you are pursuing pre-health requirements you must download and read the Guide One: Pre-Med & Pre-Health Planning at Johns Hopkins, which includes an overview of pre-medical requirements, academic planning suggestions, advanced placement credit, covered grades, medical schools that do not accept AP credit, recommended courses that fulfill pre-medical requirements, and student conduct responsibilities.
+If you are pursuing pre-health requirements you must download and read the Guide One: Pre-Med & Pre-Health Planning at JHU, which includes an overview of pre-medical requirements, academic planning suggestions, advanced placement credit, covered grades, medical schools that do not accept AP credit, recommended courses that fulfill pre-medical requirements, and student conduct responsibilities.

 The American Association of Medicinal Colleges has compiled an incredible set of resources directed to premedical students!
 Aspiring Docs is an AAMC program to increase diversity in medicine, recognizing that it is vital for tomorrow’s medical students to be diverse in race, ethnicity, gender, religion, socio-economic status, and sexual orientation, as well as express diversity in experience and thought.
 Furthermore, having a diverse workforce of doctors is essential to providing the best care for all communities and improving the health of our nation.
 Visit Aspiring Docs at: